gigamaster/ui-theme-doc/docs/configuration.md

 # Footer "Edit this page on GitHub" link text
 gh_edit_link: true # show or hide edit this page link
 gh_edit_link_text: "Edit this page on GitHub."
-gh_edit_repository: "https://github.com/pmarsceill/just-the-docs" # the github URL for your repo
+gh_edit_repository: "https://github.com/gigamaster/ui-theme-doc" # the github URL for your repo
 gh_edit_branch: "master" # the branch that your docs is served from
 # gh_edit_source: docs # the source that your files originate from
-gh_edit_view_mode: "tree" # "tree" or "edit" if you want the user to jump into the editor immediately
+gh_edit_view_mode: "edit" # "tree" or "edit" if you want the user to jump into the editor immediately
 ```

 _note: `footer_content` is deprecated, but still supported.
 For a better experience we have moved this into an include called `_includes/footer_custom.html` which will allow for robust markup / liquid-based content._